 How to do bend extend ab tuck:

-- Start seated on mat with arms behind you, hands on the mat and fingers facing your backside.
+- Start seated on the mat with arms behind you, hands on the mat, and fingers facing your backside.
 Sit back on your hands and lift up your feet off the mat keeping the knees bent.

 - Keep abs tight and press your legs out long and lower back down slightly.
 You should feel your lower abdominals working, then push yourself back up and pull your knees in to return to your starting position.

 How to do burpees:

 - Start in a plank with arms and legs long, hands shoulder-distance apart.